 That’s basically what the novel is about.
 I felt like To Set a Watchman was a political essay.
 I couldn’t connect with the older Scout or as she now prefers to be called Jean Louise.
 She seemed so focused on being right that nothing else seemed to matter.
 The novel focused on how things or rather people have changed since she last visited her hometown.
 The title Go Set a Watchman is a reference to a Biblical verse about the moral compass which most of Jean Louise’s family seem to have mislaid.

 The much-loved father figure in To Kill a Mockingbird returns in To Set a Watchman but he isn’t the man we remember.
-Atticus no longer defends innocent young black men but rather has racist views on how black people should be treated and what rights they should be allowed to have.
+Atticus no longer defends innocent young black men.
+He now has rather racist views on how black people should be treated and what rights they should be allowed to have.
 Jean Louise has to deal with the question of whether her family had always been racist or if they had changed over the years?

-Jean Louise’s return to Maycomb sees her clashing not only with her father and snobbish Aunt Alexandra but also with her uncle Dr. Finch.
+Jean Louise’s return to Maycomb also sees her clashing with her snobbish Aunt Alexandra and her uncle Dr. Finch.
 Their quarrel towards the end of the novel made me really uncomfortable.
 The way Dr. Finch spoke to Jean Louise and lashed out at her was quite unsettling.

 Go Set a Watchman reminded me that sometimes some things are better left unsaid or in this case – unread.
 Rather reread To Kill a Mockingbird.